Covishield: India outcry over UK not recognising jab

 In July, even the UK received five million doses of the jab from India.

-India has described the move as "discriminatory" and asked UK to scrap a rule that requires fully-vaccinated Indians to self-isolate for 10 days.
+India has described the move as "discriminatory" and asked the UK to stop requiring fully-vaccinated Indians to self-isolate for 10 days on arrival.

-At the moment, fully-vaccinated Indians travelling to Britain have to self-isolate for 10 days and book and take Covid-19 tests before they are allowed to move freely.
+At the moment, fully-vaccinated Indians travelling to Britain have to abide by this rule, as well as book and take Covid-19 tests before they are allowed to move freely.

-But recently, UK announced new rules - which will come into effect on 4 October - which mandate that travellers from several countries do not have to self-isolate if they are fully vaccinated.
+Last week, the UK announced new rules - which will come into effect on 4 October - which mandate that travellers from a number of countries arriving in England do not have to self-isolate if they are fully vaccinated.

-But Indians are not included in that list which means that even those with two doses will be considered "not vaccinated" and will still have to self-isolate.
+But Indians are not included in that list, which means that even those with two doses will be considered "not vaccinated" and will still have to self-isolate.

-This is despite the fact that AstraZeneca's Covishield is among four vaccines listed by UK.
+This is despite the fact that AstraZeneca's Covishield is among four vaccines listed by the UK.

 Prominent Indians have called the rule "highly discriminatory", "racist" and "asinine", among other things.